petersgrandadventure/singnet/README.md

 with complex dependencies directly onto your host development OS.

-The current development demo runs from a `dev` docker container which can be launched from your host computer command line using our helper tool shell
+The current development demo runs from a `dev` docker container which can be launched from your favorite bash terminal using our helper tool shell
 script: `tools.sh`.

 ```